 Risk Adjustment Data Validation (RADV) is an audit process to ensure the integrity and accuracy of risk-adjusted payment.
 CMS may require us to request medical records to support randomly selected claims to verify the accuracy of diagnosis codes submitted.
-Premier Plan Programs like Aetna Better Health's, are annually selected for data validation audits by CMS.
+Aetna Better Health Premier Plan MMAI Programs, are annually selected for data validation audits by CMS.